-More will be said on this subject in Chapter 13 (Ulu '1AmrMust Be Ma'sum).
+More will be said on this subject in Chapter 13 (Ulu 'l Amr Must Be Ma'sum).

-D. Appointment by Allah:
+D. Appointment by Allah

-But, as in the case of the prophets, the above-mentioned qualifications alone are not enough to automatically make one an Imam.
+As in the case of the prophets, the above-mentioned qualifications alone are not enough to automatically make one an Imam.
 Imamate is not an acquired job; it is a 'designation' bestowed by Allah.
-[4]
+4